 On August 28, 2018 TMRC executed a Joint Venture agreement with Morzev PTY LTD ("Morzev"), doing business as USA Rare Earth, to develop the Round Top Deposit.
 Terms of the agreement call for USA Rare Earth to expend up to \$10 million to produce a bankable feasibility study.
 The funds will be allocated in two tranches, the first of \$2.5 Million to optimize and finalize the metallurgical processing and the remaining \$7.5 million to complete the engineering, design, geotechnical work, and permitting necessary for a bankable feasibility study.
 USA Rare Earth will earn 70% of the property upon production of the feasibility study and has the option of purchasing another 10% for \$3 million at the completion of the feasibility study.
 In the event Morzev, exercises its Option to acquire an additional 10% of the Round Top project from the Company for \$3,000,000, Cove Capital will receive 6% cash of the gross proceeds and 6% in warrants.
-On November 13, 2018, Morzev funded an initial amount of \$140,000 for 646,054 common shares to TMRC as consideration for the agreement.
-The Company recorded \$8,400 as a cost of capital and issued 598,666 common shares and warrants valued at \$8,400 to a broker.
+On November 13, 2018, Morzev funded an initial amount of \$140,000 for 646,054 common shares to TMRC as consideration for the agreement and paid \$8,400 to the broker.